 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Meditation is a popular mind-body practice that has been around for generations and can help reduce stress and promote calm.
+Meditation is a popular mind-body practice that has been around for thousands of years and can help reduce stress and promote calm.
 Meditation may be beneficial for people of all ages, including kids.

 According to data from the

-In this article, we look at some of the child-specific benefits of meditation.
-We also list some kid-friendly meditation apps to try.
+This article looks at some of the child-specific benefits of meditation.
+It also lists some kid-friendly meditation apps to try.